galasa-dev/helm/README.md

 Galasa provides Helm charts to install various components, the main one being a Galasa Ecosystem.

 ## Usage
-**Note: The Galasa Ecosystem chart only supports x86-64 at the moment.**
+**Note: The Galasa Ecosystem chart only supports x86-64 at the moment.
+It cannot be installed on ARM64-based systems.**

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.